 Good to know

-- For flexibility, the carbon rubber outsole was not made to be full-length.
+- For flexibility, the carbon rubber outsole on this running shoe was not made to be full-length.
 Instead, it has a Stretchweb design which allows unchallenging bending underfoot for an energized ride.
 Traction and grip on common surfaces were improved through the incorporation of tiny circular protrusions on the tread pattern.

-- The midsole of the Pure Boost DPR LTD is made with the signature Boost foam compound.
+- The midsole of the Pure Boost DPR LTD, same as with its original version the Pure Boost DPR is made with the signature Boost foam compound.
 It is one of Adidas’ prized cushioning technologies that’s made up of small granules of blown up TPU or thermoplastic polyurethane.
 It delivers durability, flexibility, and sufficient energy return.
 Also, the Boost midsole was designed to be wider on the forefoot to act as natural support during urban runs.

 - The knit upper was Aramis-inspired.
 Multi-colored yarns were used to make the upper look unique and fashionable, imitating the image viewed from the Aramis machine.
 Some areas of this part of the shoe were specially engineered for a more adaptive fit and a natural feel.

 - The heel part has the Adidas’ Fitcounter.
 This technology is a molded heel counter that provides a natural fit, allowing the heel to move in a way that’s not constricted.

 The Adidas Pure Boost DPR LTD is available in standard running shoe lengths and widths.
 Those interested should be able to procure a pair using their usual sizes for Adidas running shoes.
 Runner should note that this shoe is only available in men’s sizes.

 To get the best fit, it’s advisable for runners to check the size chart and recommendation of the site when purchasing online.